John Armitt: Career

 During his time at Network Rail he was believed by a survey sponsored by The Sunday Times to be the highest-paid public-sector employee in the UK.
 Armitt's salary and bonus of £878,000 – rising to more than £1m when pension contributions are included, overtaking Adam Crozier, chief executive of Royal Mail.

 On 2 November 2012 the Government announced that Armitt would be a member of the Airports Commission.
 He is a non executive director of the Berkeley Group and was a Transport for London board member from 2012 to 2016.

 The Armitt Review, an independent review of long-term UK infrastructure planning, was published in September 2013, and is Labour Party policy.
 He was appointed to the National Infrastructure Commission in 2015, became deputy chairman in 2017 and was appointed chairman in 2018.
 In January 2023, his appointment as chairman was renewed for a further two years, through to January 2025.
 In October 2024, his term was extended by a further six months to oversee development of a 10-year strategy and the creation of the NIC's successor, the National Infrastructure and Service Transformation Authority (NISTA).

-Also in January 2023, he was appointed as a non-executive director on the board of Tilbury Douglas's parent company, TD Bidco, owned and controlled by shareholders of Interserve.
-He has also served as a Commissioner of the National Preparedness Commission.
+Also in January 2023, he was appointed as a non-executive director of Tilbury Douglas's parent company, TD Bidco, owned and controlled by shareholders of Interserve.
+He also was a Commissioner of the National Preparedness Commission.

 Recognition

 Armitt was appointed Commander of the Order of the British Empire (CBE) in the 1996 Birthday Honours for services to the rail industry.
-On 16 July 2007 Network Rail named New Measurement Train power car 43062 after him at London Euston.
+In July 2007, Network Rail named New Measurement Train power car 43062 after him at London Euston.
 He is a Fellow of the Royal Academy of Engineering and of the Institution of Civil Engineers.

 He was knighted in the 2012 New Years Honours List for services to engineering and construction as chairman of the Olympic Delivery Authority.
-His knighthood was criticised by the family of a victim of the Grayrigg derailment, as Armitt had been serving as chief executive of Network Rail at the time of the 2007 accident.
+His knighthood was criticised by the family of a victim of the Grayrigg derailment, as Armitt had been chief executive of Network Rail at the time of the 2007 accident.
 Network Rail were prosecuted for the incident on the same day that Armitt's knighthood was conferred.